-More inflation means not only a more rapid change in the price level but also a larger variance of the future price level, if only because the number zero is a neutral focusing point for monetary policy that exhibits some commitment value.
-A central bank which announces an inflation goal of zero percent will deviate by fewer percentage points from its goal than one which announces a goal of 12 %.
+More inflation means not only a more rapid change in the price level, but also a larger variance of the future price level, if only because zero is a neutral focusing point for monetary policy that exhibits some commitment value.
+A central bank which announces an inflation goal of 0 per cent will deviate by fewer percentage points from its goal than one that announces a goal of 12 per cent.
 It is difficult to explain why this is so; there may be deeper psychological reasons.
 Nevertheless, to me it seems to be an obvious fact of life.